indiejames/vscode-clojure-debug/readme.md

-# Visual Studio Code Continuum
+# Visual Studio Code Continuum - PREVIEW

 This is a VS Code extension for developing Clojure projects.
 It provides a REPL as well as language support and debugging.